geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Himself alone, tho' gain'd by fraud his power,
 " Must yield Maria, and the Veil restore.

-" But hark! what means this sudden noise without ?
-190 " That mournful cry, and that exulting shout ?
+" But hark! what means this sudden noise without?
+190 " That mournful cry, and that exulting shout?
 " Those varied sounds the finished fight declare,
 " Haste, quit the palace, ere the Gnomes appear."